Project

 Is Redmine still a viable solution?

-Added by Matthew Connerton almost 3 years ago
+Added by Matthew Connerton over 3 years ago

 I had used redmine for quite a while years ago until I moved onto something else as my business grew.
 I'm looking for something simple to setup again and so I've come back looking at what Redmine is up to and I've been a bit disappointed.
 It's really hard to tell if Redmine is a serious and viable solution to use.
 For an open source project, I don't see much open source collaboration in terms of plugins and themes.
 Maybe I just can't find it.